-The indicative Internal Audit Plan for 2024/25 presented to the Audit and Governance Committee in March 2024 is chiefly based upon the key risks faced by the Council as identified in the Corporate and Directorate risk registers, such that Internal Audit will provide assurance on the effectiveness of the internal control framework during 2024/25.
-The Council maintains an Internal Audit service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
+the key risks faced by the Council as identified in the Corporate and Directorate risk registers, such that Internal Audit will provide assurance on the effectiveness of the internal control framework during 2024/25.
+The Council maintains an Internal Audit service that operates in accordance with the published internal audit standards expected of local authority in the United Kingdom.
 The Head of Audit and Investigation has direct access to the Chief Executive, the Executive Director of Finance and Resources (Section151 Officer) and the Chair of the Audit and Governance Committee.
 The Council has established Directorate Finance, Performance and Risk meetings that are chaired by the Chief Executive where financial, performance and other matters are discussed.
 Each directorate accounts for the key financial and performance issues for their directorate, with a clear focus on financial rigour.
 Finance representatives also attend these meetings.
-There is a corporate performance management system and operational framework in place, which is linked to the Corporate Plan, through service corporate plans to individual delivery targets, which are reported to Cabinet.
+There is a corporate performance management system and operational framework in place, which is linked to the Corporate Plan, Council Framework local authority in the United Kingdom.
+The Head of Audit and Investigation has direct access to the Chief Executive, the Executive Director of Finance and Resources (Section151 Officer) and the Chair of the Audit and Governance Committee.
+The Council has established Directorate Finance, Performance and Risk meetings that are chaired by the Chief Executive where financial, performance and other matters are discussed.
+Each directorate accounts for the key financial and performance issues for their directorate, with a clear focus on financial rigour.
+Finance representatives also attend these meetings.
+There is a corporate performance management system and operational framework in place, which is linked to the Corporate Plan, tł financial, performance and other matters are discussed.
+Each directorate accounts for the key financial and performance issues for their directorate, with a clear focus on financial rigour.
+Finance representatives also attend these meetings.
+There is a corporate performance management system and operational framework in place, which is linked to the Corporate Plan, lo fi inancial, performance and other matters are discussed.
+Each directorate accounts for the key financial and performance issues for through service corporate plans to individual delivery targets, which are reported to Cabinet.
+There is a corporate performance management system and operational framework in place, which is linked to the Corporate Plan, hrough service corporate plans to individual delivery targets, which are reported to Cabinet.

 Standard Council Framework Demonstrate transparency and accountability Good governance means taking informed and transparent decisions that are effectively scrutinised and which manage risk.
 The following describes how the Council achieves this: The Leader is responsible for determining where executive decisions are to be made and will usually arrange for the discharge of key and other important decisions to be made by Cabinet.
 Decisions not specifically reserved to Cabinet collectively or individually are delegated to Chief Officers as outlined in Part 3c of the Constitution - Officer Delegations.
 All forthcoming Key decisions are published in the Cabinet's Forward Plan and republished every month on the Council's web site.
 Reports and minutes of meetings are also published on the Council's web site.
 This also includes decisions made by individual Cabinet members and decisions made under the urgency provisions.
 Urgent decisions are reported to the next formal meeting of the Council.
 Equality Impact Assessments are completed for all appropriate decisions.
 Senior officers' remuneration is published on the council website.
-Reports and minutes of formal meetings are also published on the council's website.